 Peer support is when people use their own experiences to help each other.
+People use many different words to describe peer support, like self-help group, support group or mentoring.

 What can the peer support training do for you?